-Marketing automation can be key to ramping up your company’s efficiency.
-It allows you to devote more time to your most valuable asset—your customers.
+Marketing automation can be key to ramping up your company’s efficiency as it allows you to devote more time to your most valuable asset—your customers.

 By implementing an effective marketing automation tool, your company can better target your audience and potential clients across multiple platforms, such as social media, email automation, and text messages.

-So, what does this mean for your company and why should you use marketing automation software?
+So, what does this mean for your company, and why should you use a marketing automation platform?

-Almost all marketers (98%) say that effective marketing automation is a critical component in a company’s long-term success.
+Almost all marketers (98%) say that effective marketing automation is crucial to a company’s long-term success.

 What Is Marketing Automation?

 Marketing automation refers to the use of software to automate various marketing activities.

 You can choose to automate anything, right from the process of identifying prospects to nurturing your leads and converting them into customers.

 Activities include drip email campaigns, social media posting, ad campaigns, and much more.
 Besides, these tools can be highly beneficial in providing a personalized experience.